laxatzi/100-days-of-code/log.md

 **Thoughts**: Really think that boxes in a features section should be equal in height no matter the amount of text content.
 Lesson make use of jQuery plugins, the ease of use of which I like but I try to build an equelevant function with vanilla

 **Link(s) to work**: [Glozzom Theme](https://github.com/laxatzi/glozzomClone/blob/master/about.html)

+### Day 11: Monday 25 Monday

+**Today's Progress**: -Finished Services page.
+Used a lot the card component for accordions and boxes alike.

+**Thoughts**: I 'm trying to focus in the 20% of components that are used the 80% of the time while building a website with the bootstrap 4 library.
+Started reading about http protocol following along the Odin project.

+**Link(s) to work**: [Glozzom Theme](https://github.com/laxatzi/glozzomClone/blob/master/services.html)